Zionism as settler colonialism: Background

+Major Zionist organizations central to Israel's foundation held colonial identity in their names or departments, such as the Jewish Colonisation Association, the Palestine Jewish Colonisation Association, the Jewish Colonial Trust, and The Jewish Agency's colonization department.

-In 1905, jobless Jewish settlers promoted the idea of Hebrew labor arguing that all Jewish-owned businesses should only employ Jews, to displace Arab workforce hired by the First Aliyah.
+In 1905, some Jewish immigrants to the region promoted the idea of Hebrew labor, arguing that all Jewish-owned businesses should only employ Jews, to displace Arab workforce hired by the First Aliyah.
 Zionist organizations acquired land under the restriction that it could never pass into non-Jewish ownership.
-Later on the kibbutzim—collectivist, all-Jewish agricultural settlements—were developed to counter plantation economies relying on Jewish owners and Palestinian farmers.
+Later on, kibbutzim—collectivist, all-Jewish agricultural settlements—were developed to counter plantation economies relying on Jewish owners and Palestinian farmers.
 The kibbutz was also the prototype of Jewish-only settlements later established beyond Israel's pre-1967 borders.
-In 1948, 750,000 Palestinians were forcibly displaced from the area that became Israel and 500 Palestinian villages, as well as Palestinian-inhabited urban areas, were destroyed.
-Although considered by some Israelis to be a "brutal twist of fate, unexpected, undesired, unconsidered by the early [Zionist] pioneers", some historians have described the Nakba as a campaign of ethnic cleansing.